 Heart pounding heavily in her chest, the fearful anger that had surged through her moments before now superseded by physical exertion as she carefully meandered her way through the woodland undergrowth, weaving her path between the trees and bushes on that bright, chilly, autumn morning.
-This wooded hillside was her retreat, the place she returned to when ever she needed to seek solace, find resolve; here her thoughts and feelings seemed to find order, clarity, her embodied anguish or frustration dissipating as she determined to reach the top of the hill.
+This wooded hillside was her retreat, the place she returned to when ever she needed to seek solace, reflect, find inner resolve; here her thoughts and feelings seemed to find order, clarity, her embodied frustration or anguish dissipating as she determined to reach the top of the hill.

-“Well, you’ll have to tell me your question if you want an answer.”
+“Well, my dear, you’ll have to tell me your question if you want an answer.”

-Caught off guard, she quickly turned toward the voice.
+Caught off guard, she quickly turned to trace the voice.

 “Sorry, I didn’t mean to startle you”, smiled the elderly woman standing behind her.
-The woman’s face, although clearly aged, appeared soft, her expression warm, blue eyes gentle yet penetrating, meeting her gaze.
-“I walk up here a lot”, the woman continued, “apart from the exercise, of course, which, at my age is undoubtedly good for me, I love the sense of peace, don’t you?.
-My name’s Lily, by the way.”
+The woman’s face, although clearly aged, appeared soft, her expression warm, her blue eyes gentle yet penetrating, meeting her gaze.
+“I walk up here a lot”, she continued, “apart from the exercise, of course, which, at my age is undoubtedly good for me, I love the sense of peace, don’t you?
+Oh, my name’s Lily by the way.”

-“That sounds messy”, Lily smiled, her blue eyes mischievously meeting Sarah’s.
+“That sounds messy”, Lily smiled, her blue eyes sparkling mischievously.

-Feeling a little awkward, Sarah stood up, brushing damp leaves from her coat, her sudden movement disturbing a blackbird perched in the branches above her head.
-Taking flight, its feathers black as coal in contrast to the golden autumnal hues, the bird glided between the two women, coming to rest in the oak tree beside Lily.
-Both women stood in hesitation for a moment.
+Feeling embarrassed, Sarah stood up, awkwardly brushing damp leaves from her coat.
+Her sudden movement disturbed a blackbird perched in the branches above her head.
+Taking flight, its feathers black as coal in contrast against the golden autumnal hues, the bird glided between the two women, coming to rest in the oak tree beside Lily.
+They stood in silent hesitation for a moment.

-“Well, I’ll be on my way”, Lily said, sensing Sarah’s embarrassment, nodding a gestured ‘goodbye’, as she turned to walk on.
-Sarah awkwardly pulled the zip on her coat to securing the collar around her ears to buffer the chilly air.
+“Well, I’ll be on my way”, Lily said, sensing Sarah’s embarrassment, nodding a gestured ‘goodbye’, as she turned to walk on, then paused.

 “Please, don’t think I’m being intrusive or rude, and do tell me to ‘mind my own business’, I won’t be offended, but, and I don’t want to know why or anything, but sometimes when I am struggling with a difficult situation or a decision I find visualisation helps me find resolution, or if not resolution at least a sense of peace and perspective, or some sense of control and calm.
 Sometimes it seems as though things sit in a murky pond, and I find that it helps the pond water to clear, the sediment to settle into layers I can, perhaps, define or acknowledge, or at least, recognise, be ‘aware’ of.”

-Conscious of her sense of weakness and vulnerability, Sarah nervously pulled the zipper of her coat higher, drawing the collar even closer around her ears.
+Sarah nervously pulled the zipper of her coat even higher, drawing the collar closer around her ears.
 Lily’s words resonated through her.
 “Can she really see through me?”
 She wondered.
 “How could she know, be so astute?”
 She averted her gaze away from Lily, feeling her anguish return as her dilemma again flooded her thoughts, the voice of her despair echoing inside her head, tingling in her heart.

 Suddenly, breaking the spell of the moment, the blackbird took flight again, swooping down from its perch in the oak tree, landing a few feet away from Sarah.
-Grateful for the distraction, Sarah gazed at the bird as it began to peck tentatively at the ground, alert, head held as if listening, watching, then pecking the ground again.
+Grateful for the distraction, Sarah gazed at the bird as it began to peck tentatively at the ground.

-“It’s a very simple thing to do”, Lily said reassuringly, walking slowly to the fallen tree trunk Sarah sat on moments before, carefully lowering herself down.
+“It’s a very simple thing to do”, Lily said softly, as she walked to the fallen tree, carefully lowering herself down.
 Pulling the small rucksack bag from her shoulders, she retrieved a bottle of water.

 Hesitating, Sarah watched Lily for a moment, then tentatively followed her lead, sitting a couple of feet or so along from her on the fallen tree trunk.

 “Yes, I know what you mean”, Sarah said.
 “I do that too.
 I come up here to ‘walk out’ my problems.
 It somehow defuses things”, she continued, feeling a sense of ease replace her caution. “ Although today, …..”.
 She pulled a small bar of dark chocolate from her pocket.
-Removing the paper, she offered Lily a piece, which Lily accepted with a smile, and both women sat in silence for a moment.
+Removing the paper, she offered Lily a piece, which Lily accepted with a smile.
+Both women sat in silence for a moment.

 “So, how do you use visualisation then?”
-Sarah said quizzically after a few moments, feeling a little more relaxed.
+Sarah said quizzically, feeling a little more relaxed.